 Light Compression: 8-15 mmHg

-A light compression range of 8-15 mmHg is available over the counter.
-This compression level is gentle enough to be tolerated well by nearly any wearer.
-Garments falling in this range can have several benefits:
+A light compression range of 8-15 mmHg is gentle enough to be tolerated well by nearly any wearer.
+Garments falling in this range are:

 - Ideal for individuals who occasionally experience minor swelling or edema symptoms.